Dangerous Medical Advice and Changes

 How He Lost His Mother "OH YES!" said Harry E. Childs, of Michigan, "we did have a fine set of aluminum cooking dishes.
 But never again; we dumped them all overboard.
 I will acknowledge that it hurt somewhat to see all that invested capital on the ash heap, and to have to start all over again.
 I have advertised aluminum poisoning well and widely, and we have spoiled the sale of a lot of it.
 My mother died of cancer.
 We are quite sure it was aluminum that caused it."

 A SUBSCRIBER, Mrs. Mary E. Lovette, writes: "Our health is 99 percent better since discarding our aluminum ware.
 I had a sore throat continually, also stomach, bowel and bladder trouble.
 Often had to resort to pain pills.
 I nearly died from eating cabbage cooked in an aluminum kettle.
 The doctor was called at one o'clock at night and pronounced it 'gall stones'.
 For one week I was terribly ill; then put on a strict diet.
 Having discarded all aluminum ware, also alum baking powders, I am no longer on a diet and am getting much better."
 Golden Age 1933 10/11 p.11

 Golden Age 1937 Sep 8 p.773

 Golden Age 1937 Sep 8 p.771

-This had an unusual side benefit for the Watchtower Society.
+This had an unusual side benefit for Watchtower leaders.
 Many Witnesses were too scared to eat at restaurants being unsure if the food was cooked in aluminium, thus becoming further segregated from the World.

 The Golden Age is held up as having a major role in the preaching work.